-The University's Learning Resources Center is located in O'Hara Hall.
+The University's Center for Teaching & Learning Excellence is located on the fifth floor of the Harper-McGinnis Wing.
 Services provided for the graduate student include tutoring for undergraduate courses and assistance with study skills, as well as computer-assisted learning.
 An ESL class for international students is available depending on enrollment.
 The Center is open from 8:30 a.m. to 7:00 p.m.
 Monday through Thursday, and 8:30 a.m. to 4:30 p.m. on Fridays during the fall and spring terms.
 Summer hours are 8:30 a.m. to 4:30 p.m.
 Monday through Friday.
 Services are also provided to students with disabilities.
 A Writing Center is available to assist students with course-related papers - no appointment is necessary.
 Contact the Center for further information (570-941-4038).